robertschaedler3/Fe2O3/learn/1-hello-world/README.md

 # Hello World!

-Let's get started with Rust by creating a simple "Hello World!" program with Cargo.
+Let's get started with Rust by creating a simple *Hello World!* program with Cargo.

 > If you are not using the development container, make sure you have Rust and Cargo installed by following the instructions [here](https://www.rust-lang.org/tools/install).